For complete lists of research tools, see Research Tools by Subject

-Database of all IEEE (Institute of Electrical and Electronics Engineers) journals, transactions, conference proceedings, and standards, as well as journals of the Institution of Engineering and Technology (IET).
-Complete backfile to 1988 with select content back to 1872.
+Database of all IEEE (Institute of Electrical and Electronics Engineers) journals, transactions, conference proceedings, and standards, as well as resources from IEEE's "publishing partners."

 Over 1,000 titles providing local, regional, and state-wide coverage of Mexico's revolutionary and independence periods.
 Almost all titles are in Spanish, with a handful of coverage in English or other languages.

 Open Access collection of over 1,000 alternative press newspapers, magazines, and journals from the 1960s-80s focused on the following series: Feminism; LGBTQ; Ethnicity and Race; Campus/community; GI Press; Small literary magazines; Right-wing press.

 Database of images and descriptive data related to the iconography of works of art produced between late Antiquity and the sixteenth century.
 Note: approximately 25% of images in the database are currently restricted and cannot be accessed.
 All other "public images" are available to view.

 Collection of primary documents detailing South Asian history as it relates to the British empire, from the establishment of the East India Company to the granting of independence to India and Pakistan.

 Large collection of primary sources split into two parts.
 Part I covers the documented history, sociology, and culture of Indigenous peoples across the US and Canada from the age of invasion and colonization through western settlement and forced displacement.
 Part II presents the record and sometimes-troubled history of the Indian Rights Association, an organization founded by White philanthropists that attempted to advocate for Indigenous rights.